 The LiveText data base will include all observation forms, as well as all mid-term and final evaluation forms.
-These records will remain in the files of the Office of Clinical and Field Experiences and will be used for programmatic assessment; they will NOT be part of the individual teacher candidate's e-portfolio file.
+These records will remain in the files of the Office of Clinical and Field Experiences and will be used for programmatic assessment.